python/devguide/development-tools/warnings.rst

 ---------------------------------------------

-The :cpy-file:`Tools/build/check_warnings.py` tool will fail if the compiler generates more or less warnings than expected for a given source file as defined in the platform-specific warning ignore file.
+The :cpy-file:`Tools/build/check_warnings.py` tool will fail if the compiler generates more or fewer warnings than expected for a given source file as defined in the platform-specific warning ignore file.
 The warning ignore file is either :cpy-file:`Tools/build/.warningignore_ubuntu` or :cpy-file:`Tools/build/.warningignore_macos` depending on the platform.